harness/developer-hub/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/ai-based-remediations.md

 <Intro />

-## Important notes for AI-enhanced remediation steps in STO
+## Important notes for AI-enhanced remediations in STO

 <Notes />

-## Workflow description for using AI-enhanced remediation steps in STO
+## Using AI-enhanced remediations in STO

 <Workflow />